 Calculus Without Tears

-New book in 2013 - Mathematical Modeling and Computational Calculus
+New book in 2015 - Mathematical Modeling and Computational Calculus II

-This book focuses on differential equation models because they are what scientists and engineers use to model processes involving change.
+MMCC I and II focus on differential equation models because they are what scientists and engineers use to model processes involving change.
 Historically, this has presented a problem for science education because while the models are easy enough to create, solving the differential equations analytically usually requires advanced mathematical techniques and their clever application.
 But, that was before computers, now, with computers, solutions to differential equations can be computed directly, without the need of theorems or any advanced mathematics at all using the formula distance equals velocity times time.
 You have to see it to believe it.
+And you can, just click on the links to the left.

 The Idea That Will Revolutionize Mathematics Education - Teach Computational Calculus First